NinjaMuffin08/ESX_News/README.md

 YOU NEED ESX_PROPAGANDA FOR THIS
 Features:
 1. Simplistic, nice UI
-2. Good performance (serverwise, which is the only thing that matters)
-3. Reporter gets paid according to likes (default 200)
+2. Reporter gets paid according to likes (default 200)
-4. Players get their share of the social interaction in terms of money :)
+3. Players get their share of the social interaction in terms of money :)

 Cons:
 Likes and updates are updated only upon restart due to performance reasons